 6 January 2020 – New publication in Comparative Biochemistry and Physiology.
 This one is on how the small cabbage white butterfly Pieris rapae survives low temperatures in cool places like Siberia!

 4 January 2020 – This week Dr. Toxopeus presented recent results at the SICB (Society for Integrative and Comparative Biology) Annual Meeting in Austin, TX, partially funded by a travel grant from the University of Colorado Postdoctoral Association.

-29 July 2019 – This week I’m heading to Argentina to present my research at the International Symposium on the Environmental Physiology of Ectotherms and Plants, funded by a Sable Systems Young Scientist Award and a CoB travel grant
+29 July 2019 – This week Dr. Toxopeus headed to Argentina to present her research at the International Symposium on the Environmental Physiology of Ectotherms and Plants, funded by a Sable Systems Young Scientist Award and a Company of Biologists travel grant.

-13 May 2019 – This week I’m off to present my postdoc work at the Canadian Society of Zoologists Annual Meeting in Windsor ON, funded by a CSZ PDF travel award
+13 May 2019 – This week Dr. Toxopeus travelled to exotic Windsor ON to present her research at the CSZ (Canadian Society of Zoologists) Annual Meeting, funded by a CSZ PDF travel grant.

 20 March 2019 – New publication in Proceedings of the Royal Society B on how cryoprotectants function in cricket freeze tolerance!
-I was interviewed on CBC Radio about the study, which you can listen to here (on Fresh Air) and here (on All in a Day)
+We were featured on CBC Radio about the study, which you can listen to here (on Fresh Air) and here (on All in a Day).

 7 January 2019 – New publication in Comparative Biochemistry and Physiology on the gene expression associated with freeze tolerance in crickets, available online.